-While the dough is chilling away, unwrap the candies and place them in separate plastic bags.
-Use a rolling pin to crush them into pieces.
+While the dough is chilling away, unwrap the candies and place them in two plastic bags, separated by color.
+Crush the candies to pieces with a rolling pin.
 Throw the crushed mints into separate bowls and set aside.

 Preheat the oven to 375 degrees F.

 Roll the dough into balls.
-Throw the balls onto baking sheets lined with parchment paper or baking mats.
+Place the balls onto baking sheets lined with parchment paper or baking mats.
 Flatten them slightly with the bottom of a coffee mug or glass.
-Bake the cookies until just set, 7 to 9 minutes.
+Bake until just set, 7 to 9 minutes.
 Let the cookies cool completely.

-While the cookies cool, melt the almond bark in a double boiler or microwave-safe bowl and stir until smooth.
-One at a time, dip the cookies halfway into the melted almond bark.
+Meanwhile, melt the almond bark in a double boiler or microwave-safe bowl and stir until smooth.
+One at a time, dip the cooled cookies halfway into the melted almond bark.
 Sprinkle the top sides generously with crushed mints, holding the cookies over the bowls to catch the excess.
 You can mix red and green on the same cookie, or do some with just red and some with just green.

-Lay the cookies sprinkled-side up on parchment paper or a baking mat and allow them to set completely.
-Serve them with a few whole mints on the side.
+Lay the cookies, sprinkled-side up, on parchment paper or a baking mat and allow them to set completely.
+Serve with a few whole mints on the side.